 It's recommended that you check in with the advisor for each of your programs at least once a year, to make sure that you're meeting your program requirements and to discuss any questions that you might have.

 If you're in a degree such as Nursing, where you're completing only one specific program, this may mean only speaking with one advisor in your Student Affairs Office.
 If you're in a degree such as Arts, where you're completing multiple Major/Minor/Honours programs, you will need to contact a departmental advisor in each of those programs seperately.

-At any time, if you're having difficulty of any kind, you can always contact any of your program advisors or an advisor in your Faculty for assistance.
+At any time, if you're having difficulty, you can always contact any of your program advisors or an advisor in your Faculty for assistance.